technicat/learngodot/chapter2/README.md

 so they can be concatenated (multiplied) with parent transform matrices to calculate the global 3D coordinates of the node.

-All other 3D nodes, such as [Camera](https://docs.godotengine.org/en/stable/classes/class_camera.html), which we'll add next, are sublcasses of [Spatial](https://docs.godotengine.org/en/stable/classes/class_spatial.html), so will also have a transform.
+All other 3D nodes, such as [Camera](https://docs.godotengine.org/en/stable/classes/class_camera.html), which we'll add next, are subclasses of [Spatial](https://docs.godotengine.org/en/stable/classes/class_spatial.html), so each will also have a transform.

 ## Save the Scene